A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Introduction

+In this paper we show how the two LHC searches for charged and neutral heavy Higgs bosons can conclusively probe the parameter region required for $\rho_{tc}$-EWBG in the general 2HDM (g2HDM).
 The paper is organized as follows: in Sec.~\ref{sec:param} we discuss the model and its preferred parameter space, and then compare it to the reach of the charged Higgs channel in Sec.~\ref{sec:bwh}.
 Section~\ref{sec:sstop} is dedicated to same-sign top production from neutral Higgs production and its complementarity to the charged Higgs signature.
 We summarize our results in Sec.~\ref{sec:disc}.